cyisnf/higuchi2025/README.md

 ## Experimental Analysis

-The following code can be executed to replicate the results of the _Experiment_ section.
+The following codes can be executed to replicate the results in the _Experiment_ section.

 - eval_colleration.py (Table 5)
 - eval_aicc.py (Table 5)